 Days 1-2 Depart UK, arrive Kathmandu

-Day 3 Fly to Pokhara
+Day 3 Fly to Pokhara.
+Transfer to hotel

-Day 4 Fly to Jomsom, Drive to Kagbeni
+Day 4 Drive to Kagbeni via Jomsom

 Days 5-10 Trekking to Lo Manthang up the western side of the Kali Gandaki Valley.

 Day 11 At leisure in Lo Manthang or visit villages north of Lo Manthang.